leios/gpu-handbook/src/content/intro.md

 It's not particularly difficult to whip up some code in Python, C, or Julia to solve these problems for us.
 The trouble comes from the fact that these operations often need to be done a lot -- thousands or millions of times.
 We also usually need the results immediately -- like within one sixtieth of a second.
-When you have such a large number of operations and a really short time limit, it suddenly makes sense to offload the computation to a separate device that is built for that kind of work.
+When there are a large number of operations and a really short time limit, it suddenly makes sense to offload computation to a separate device that is built for that kind of work.

-And that's what the GPU is.
+That's what the GPU is.
 A separate device that is built to solve a lot of simple operations at the same time.

 I need to stop and expand upon the three separate claims made in the previous statement.